What to Do When Involved in a Parked Car Hit and Run Accident | Car Accidents Attorneys

 Navigating the aftermath of a car accident can be daunting, particularly when it involves a parked vehicle.
 Imagine the unsettling feeling of discovering that someone hit your parked car.
 The scenarios can be varied: from someone returning from grocery shopping only to find a dent with no note, to a driver who accidentally brushes against a parked car and leaves in a hurry.
 These are instances that play out frequently on our roads and parking spaces.

 When a hit and run in a parking lot occurs, many questions arise.
 Does insurance cover a hit and run parked car?
-What are the implications of your parked car being hit concernig your auto insurance premium?
+Will you need an accident report, and does it matter whether it’s an official accident report?
+What is the claims process and what does it look like?
+What are the implications of your parked car being hit concerning your auto insurance premium?
 How crucial are photos of the damage?
-How immediately should one report the accident to ensure full coverage?
+How immediately should one report the accident to ensure full collision coverage?
+Comprehensive coverage is important if the damage is severe, for example, but getting insurance pay isn’t always straightforward.

 In this guide, we’ll detail what you should do in the unfortunate event of a hit and run involving your parked car.